JetBrains/kotlin-multiplatform-dev-docs/topics/compose-onboard/compose-multiplatform-create-first-app.md

 The project contains two modules:

-* _composeApp_ is a Kotlin module that contains the logic shared among the Android, desktop, iOS, and web applications – the code you use for all the platforms.
+* _shared_ is a Kotlin module that contains the logic shared among the Android, desktop, iOS, and web applications – the code you use for all the platforms.
 It uses [Gradle](https://kotlinlang.org/docs/gradle.html) as the build system that helps you automate your build process.
+* _androidApp_ is the module that builds into an Android application.
 * _iosApp_ is an Xcode project that builds into an iOS application.
 It depends on and uses the shared module as an iOS framework.

   ![Compose Multiplatform project structure](compose-project-structure.png)
+* _desktopApp_ is the module that builds into a desktop JVM application.
+It depends on the `shared` module.
+* _webApp_ is the module that builds into web applications, both Kotlin/JS and Kotlin/Wasm.

-The **composeApp** module consists of the following source sets: `androidMain`, `commonMain`, `iosMain`, `jsMain`, `jvmMain`, `wasmJsMain`, and `webMain` (with `commonTest` if you chose to include tests).
+The **shared** module contains the following source sets: `androidMain`, `commonMain`, `iosMain`, `jsMain`, `jvmMain`, and `wasmJsMain` (with `-Test` companion source sets if you chose to include tests).

 A _source set_ is a Gradle concept for a number of files logically grouped together, where each group has its own dependencies.
 In Kotlin Multiplatform, different source sets can target different platforms.

 The `commonMain` source set uses the common Kotlin code, and platform source sets use Kotlin code specific to each
 target:

 * `jvmMain` is the source file for desktop, which uses Kotlin/JVM.
 * `androidMain` also uses Kotlin/JVM.
 * `iosMain` uses Kotlin/Native.
 * `jsMain` uses Kotlin/JS.
 * `wasmJsMain` uses Kotlin/Wasm.
-* `webMain` is the web [intermediate source set](multiplatform-hierarchy.md#manual-configuration) that includes `jsMain` and `wasmJsMain`.

-When the shared module is built into an Android library, common Kotlin code gets treated as Kotlin/JVM.
+When the `shared` module is built into an Android library, common Kotlin code gets treated as Kotlin/JVM.
 When it is built into an iOS framework, common Kotlin code gets treated as Kotlin/Native.
 When the shared module is built into a web app, common
-Kotlin code can be treated as Kotlin/Wasm and Kotlin/JS.
+Kotlin code can be treated as Kotlin/Wasm or Kotlin/JS.

 ![Common Kotlin, Kotlin/JVM, and Kotlin/Native](module-structure.svg){width=700}

 In general, write your implementation as common code whenever possible instead of duplicating functionality in platform-specific source sets.

-In the `composeApp/src/commonMain/kotlin` directory, open the `App.kt` file.
+In the `shared/src/commonMain/kotlin` directory, open the `App.kt` file.
 It contains the `App()` function, which implements a minimalistic but complete Compose Multiplatform UI:

 ```kotlin